-Vice rector of Umeå Institute of Design.
-Lecturer in design history.
+Lecturer in design history at Umeå Institute of Design.
 PhD student.

 What I do at UID

 We are not many at Umeå Institute of Design who are actually from Umeå, but I am one of them.
 I was born here, grew up in Saudi Arabia, and have since then mostly lived in Umeå (with stints in Gothenburg and Italy).
 My educational background is in the History of Science and Ideas at Umeå University, and I have also studied semiotics and aesthetics at the University of Bologna, Italy.
 I have been a PhD student and teacher in the field of history of ideas, and started teaching as an external teacher at UID in 1995.
-I work here full time since 2008, was appointed Head of Department in 2013 and Vice rector in 2015.
+I work here full time since 2008, and have been part of the school's leadership team since then.
+I was appointed Head of Department in 2013 and was Vice rector between 2015 and 2018.

 Talk to me about: